nuejs/nue/packages/nuejs.org/vision/index.md

   width: 750

 ## Phase 1: Simplify frontend engineering (Done/Beta)
 A React button shouldn’t outweigh an entire single-page application.
-Nue crushes this.
+Nue fixes this.
 It allows you to build large-scale apps with a fraction of code.
 Try it yourself:

 ```sh
 nue create simple-mpa
 ```

-## Phase 2: Recover design engineering
+## Phase 2: Fix design engineering
 Building a new theme shouldn’t require [40,000+ lines of TSX][new_york].
 Nue brings you true design systems with modern CSS.
-Themes become simple, lightweight layers, letting you decide and fine-tune the exact look and feel.
-Nue will fix this problem, even more severe than what the React button reveals.
+Themes become simple, lightweight layers, giving you full control over typography and whitespace.
 This arrives later:

 ```sh
 nue create startup --design "Rams"